Security-Onion-Solutions/securityonion-docs/index.rst

 | For more information about Security Onion not contained in this Documentation, please see our main site:
 | https://securityonion.net

-.. _securityoniondocumentation:
+.. _tableofcontents:

 .. toctree::
    :maxdepth: 2
-   :caption: Security Onion Documentation
+   :caption: Table of Contents

    about
    IntroductionToSecurityOnion